VitorFigueiredoResearch/Baryon-Convolved-Effective-Potential/README.md

 * No hidden priors or adaptive refits
 * Identical pipeline applied to all galaxies

-Any modification to the code must be stated explicitly in derivative work.
+Any modification to the code must be stated explicitly in the derivative work.

 ---